 4. Rainbow Falls

-With a roundtrip hike of 5.4 miles, Rainbow Falls is considered a moderate trail but might be considered hard by others.
+With a roundtrip hike of 5.4 miles, Rainbow Falls is considered a moderate/difficult trail.
 The first part of this hike is through a boulder field.
 You’ll cross 2 foot bridges on your way to the waterfall.
 Once at the top, you’ll see Rainbow Falls, which is the tallest waterfall in the Smokies.
 It stands at 80 feet tall and gets its name from the rainbow created by the mist around the water.
+You’ll love seeing this beautiful sight as you’re hiking in the Smoky Mountains.
 From the falls, you can continue to the Mt.
 LeConte trail.